clearlinux/clear-linux-documentation/source/mixer.rst

 #. **Generate the starting point for your Mixer**.
 In your workspace, run::

      # ./mixer-init-mix.sh -c /etc/bundle-chroot-builder/builder.conf
+   Optionally, the ``-b/--buildver`` option can be passed to tell the script which Clear version to build the initial mix against.
+This may be needed if the build you are currently on is newer than the latest clr-bundles release tag.

    Currently, the only correct way to update an existing Clear image to a mixer-created update is to create an initial update that contains the same